aquibazhar/food-ordering-application/README.md

 ## Architecture 🏛️

 This food ordering application is built using microservices architecture.
 There are six microservices that are used in the project, which include:
-- user-service: This microservice is responsible for user authentication, user registration, and user profile management.
+- **user-service**: This microservice is responsible for user authentication, user registration, and user profile management.
-- restaurant-service: This microservice is responsible for managing restaurant details, such as restaurant location,restaurant address.
+- **restaurant-service**: This microservice is responsible for managing restaurant details, such as restaurant location,restaurant address.
-- food-item-service: This microservice is responsible for managing food items of the restaurants, such as name, description, and price.
+- **food-item-service**: This microservice is responsible for managing food items of the restaurants, such as name, description, and price.
-- cart-service: This microservice is responsible for managing the user's cart, including adding and removing items.
+- **cart-service**: This microservice is responsible for managing the user's cart, including adding and removing items.
-- order-service: This microservice is responsible for managing orders, including placing orders, updating order status, and payment.
+- **order-service**: This microservice is responsible for managing orders, including placing orders, updating order status, and payment.
-- admin-service: This microservice is responsible for managing administrative tasks, such as approving restaurants and managing users.
+- **admin-service**: This microservice is responsible for managing administrative tasks, such as approving restaurants and managing users.

 Following Spring Cloud features were used to implement the microservices architecture.
-- Eureka Discovery: Spring Cloud Netflix was used to enable service registration and discovery, making it easier to manage the microservices.
+- [Spring Cloud Netflix](https://spring.io/projects/spring-cloud-netflix): To enable service registration and discovery, making it easier to manage the microservices.
-- OpenFeign: Spring Cloud OpenFeign was used to estabilish communication between the microservices.
+- [Spring Cloud OpenFeign](https://spring.io/projects/spring-cloud-openfeign): To estabilish communication between the microservices.
 Additionally, it has built-in client side load balancing capabilities that distribute traffic across multiple instances of a microservice to improve performance and resilience.
-- API Gateway: Spring Cloud Gateway was implemented to handle incoming requests and route them to the appropriate microservice and also provide server side load balancing.
+- [Spring Cloud Gateway](https://spring.io/projects/spring-cloud-gateway): To handle incoming requests and route them to the appropriate microservice and also provide server side load balancing.
-- Config Server: Spring Cloud Config was implemented to store and manage configuration properties like database connection details and eureka server details in a centralized location.
+- [Spring Cloud Config](https://spring.io/projects/spring-cloud-config):  was implemented to store and manage configuration properties like database connection details and eureka server details in a centralized location.
-- Fault Tolerance: Spring Cloud Circuit Breaker to improve the application's fault tolerance and resilience in case of failures or errors.
+- [Spring Cloud Circuit Breaker](https://spring.io/projects/spring-cloud-circuitbreaker): To improve the application's fault tolerance and resilience in case of failures or errors.

 ## Built with 🛠️